farrasnazhif/happy-challenges/mirror-prime/README.md

 # "Mirror Prime" Numbers

-A short description of the project goes here.
+A short description of the problem goes here.

 We will call the "mirror prime" if the reversed prime numbers are prime as well.